I-class destroyer: Wartime modifications

 Early war modifications involved replacing the after bank of torpedoes with a QF 12-pounder (3 inch/76 mm) anti-aircraft (AA) gun, cutting down the after funnel and mainmast to improve its field of fire and adding a pair of QF 20 mm Oerlikon guns in the bridge wings.
 Radar Type 286, a metric wavelength surface-warning set, was added as it became available and the ineffective multiple 0.5 in Vickers machine guns were replaced with Oerlikons; the central tube was deleted from the torpedo launchers to lessen topweight.
 Icarus lost 'Y' gun to stow extra depth charges (for a total load of 110) and their mortars.
 Surviving ships received a third pair of Oerlikons, added abreast the searchlight position and the 12-pounder was deleted to increase depth charge stowage.
 In some ships, 'A' gun was replaced with a Hedgehog forward-throwing A/S weapon but this alteration seems to have been reversed at a later stage.
 Ilex, Intrepid, Impulsive and Isis had 'B' gun removed and two QF 6-pounder 10 cwt (2.25 inch/57 mm L/47) guns were added on the twin mounting Mark I* along with a Hedgehog, the former for anti-E boat work.

 Inglefield later had the second bank of torpedo tubes re-instated but like her sisters, the central tube was removed.
-A 4 in AA gun was added in lieu of 'X' gun and she had six Oerlikons.
+A 4 in AA gun was added instead of 'X' gun and she had six Oerlikons.
 Type 291 radar was later added at the foremast head as well as Huff-Duff in some ships.

 The ex-Turkish ships were modified along similar lines to their I-class sisters.
-Inconstant later received Type 270 radar, a centimetric wavelength target-indication set, in lieu of the director and rangefinder on the bridge.
-Again, eventually six Oerlikons were carried.
+Inconstant later received Type 270 radar, a centimetric wavelength target-indication set, in place of the director and rangefinder on the bridge.
+Again, eventually, six Oerlikons were carried.